snk11/maze_sarsa_algo/README.md

 72 | X | X | 75 |76 | 77 | 78 | 79 | 80 |

 The goal is to start from the state 0 and finish to the state 80.<br />
 The agent can not be in  a wall state.
-However in a regular state the agent have the possibility to <br />
-choose among  4 actions (at maximum, depending on there is a wall or not, next to the current state): LEFT / UP  /RIGHT / DOWN.<br />
+However in a regular state the agent have the possibility to choose among  4 actions (at maximum, depending on there is a wall or not, next to the current state): LEFT / UP  /RIGHT / DOWN.<br />
 Some rewards (positive or negative) have been assigned in some critical states (see in the main file).<br />
 And after some episodes, we can end up with a path solution implemented with the Q-table of the agent:<br />
-for a state q[i] the first value corresponds to LEFT, the second to UP, the third to RIGHT, the last to DOWN (the highest <br />
-value is the best action to choose).<br />
+for a state q[i] the first value corresponds to LEFT, the second to UP, the third to RIGHT, the last to DOWN (the highest value is the best action to choose).<br />